External charged debris in a flowing plasma : charge fluctuation induced complexity: Introduction

 In this work, we plan to explore a yet unexplored area related to plasma-debris interaction by allowing the charge in the external debris to vary over time along with the presence of a stochastic component.
 There are good reasons as to why the charge on external debris should vary.
 Some seemingly plausible causes are periodic photoemission due to eclipse transitions (especially debris in the LEO), passage of the debris through the regions of density and/or temperature gradient of the ambient plasma, plasma wave interactions, intrinsic forcing due to spin or tumbling motion of the debris, and external modulations viz. during spacecraft remediation processes, among others.
 Out of these scenarios, the most important one is perhaps the debris charge modulation due to plasma wave interactions as this is an inherent process and possibly cannot be avoided.
 Debris moving at or near ion-acoustic speed is expected to make the charge on debris oscillate in time at ion-plasma frequency $(\omega_{pi})$, through ion-acoustic wake oscillations \citep{gurudas}.
 As an ion-acoustic wave (IAW) passes over the debris, it periodically alters the ion and electron densities.
 Since the ion and electron currents depend sensitively on these densities, the wave creates an imbalance in the ion and electron fluxes to the debris surface.
 This imbalance, in turn, disturbs the equilibrium floating potential of the debris and the debris charge adjusts dynamically to restore the balance, leading to a periodically oscillating debris charge.
 So, basically IAWs excited by the external charged debris, itself can cause the periodic fluctuation of the debris charge at frequencies $\sim\omega_{pi}$, which is very much inherent to the debris-plasma interaction scenario.
 This process is very much similar to the process of dust-charge fluctuation in a dusty plasma \citep{gurudas,jana}.
 This inherent charge fluctuation of the debris can be thought to be a forcing term, which can result in parametric coupling and can give rise to a wide range of nonlinear phenomena including chaos, sheath instability, nonlinear Landau damping \citep{nlandau} (NLLD) and can also affect the local turbulence.
 In this analysis, we primarily focus on two effects -- chaos and NLLD, the signatures of which are most prominent.
 While detecting chaos is pretty straight forward, the same is not true for NLLD, which requires more than one confirmation methods.
-We believe that the periodic oscillation near $\omega_{pi}$ can trigger NLLD, which can then limit the wave amplitude, providing a feedback mechanism on the charging process and may eventually affect the nonlinear structures \citep{nlandau1}.
-On the other hand, as chaotic oscillations can imply the breakdown of coherent wave-particle energy exchange, it can act as a probe for the diagnostic tool the wave-particle interaction limit \citep{torus1,chaoslimit}.
+We believe that the periodic oscillation near $\omega_{pi}$ can trigger NLLD, which can then limit the wave amplitude, providing a feedback mechanism on the charging process and may eventually affect the nonlinear structures \citep{nlandau1}. {On the other hand, as chaotic oscillations can imply the breakdown of coherent wave-particle energy exchange, it can act as a probe for the wave-particle interaction limit \citep{torus1,chaoslimit}.
+We carry out our primary investigation with a 1D electrostatic particle-in-cell (PIC) method \citep{birdsall}.
+We shall also use the results of a flux-corrected-transport (FCT) method \citep{boris1973} to support our findings.